virtuOSo control planeVMs · Stacks · Access · Networking

 Get started

-virtuOSo is distributed as a bootable ISO.
-Install it on dedicated hardware and you're managing VMs from your browser in minutes.
+virtuOSo ships as a bootable ISO for on-prem servers.
+Install on dedicated hardware and manage VMs from your browser in minutes.
+Optionally connect AWS for hybrid cloud.

 System Requirements: x86_64 CPU · UEFI boot · 16 GB+ RAM · SSD recommended